 A keen problem solver, Greta applies her extensive knowledge and understanding of student housing finance to guide her colleagues and clients in the “bigger picture” aspects such as deal structure and contractual compliance.
 Additionally, she provides support for regional and site managers with issues regarding covenant requirements, cash analyses, financial projections, and other business-related matters.

-Greta graduated with a BS in Business Administration from Cumberland University.
-She is married with four children, and she enjoys outdoor activities such as camping, hiking, and horseback riding.
+Greta graduated with a BS in Business Administration from Cumberland University, has four children, and she enjoys outdoor activities such as camping, hiking, and horseback riding.

 Building success with data.